Guide students towards academic success using these SMART goal examples for elementary students.

 1. By the end of the first quarter, I’ll be able to accurately retell the main idea and important details of a grade-level appropriate text using a graphic organizer.

-2. This month, I’ll read 5 grade-appropriate books per week and record them in my reading journal.
+2. By (date), I’ll read 5 grade-appropriate books per week and record them in my reading journal.

 3. When answering comprehension questions during literacy centers or independent work, I’ll “prove” my answers by recording the text evidence (along with corresponding page numbers) in my reader response journal.